apache/samza/docs/startup/preview/index.md

     * Leader reelections
     * more..
 * The LocalApplicationRunner does not yet support the low level API.
 This means you cannot use StreamTask with LocalApplicationRunner.
-* Currently we support single applicaiton only for a single zookeeper.
+* Currently you can only run a single applicaiton with a single zookeeper.